 Moderna's Roller Coaster: What $1,000 at Every Stage Would Be Worth

 No stock tells the story of the 2020s better than Moderna.
-A $20 billion biotech that became a $200 billion pandemic hero, then crashed 90% from its peak, and is now staging a comeback with a pipeline beyond COVID vaccines.
+A $20 billion biotech that became a $200 billion pandemic hero, then crashed more than 80% from its peak, and is now attempting a comeback with a pipeline beyond COVID vaccines.
 The "what if" depends entirely on when you got in.

 Three entry points, three very different outcomes